-The Atlanta REALTORS® Association has 2 annual memberships:
+The Atlanta REALTORS® Association (ARA) has 2 annual memberships:

 The annual renewal rate of $450 includes membership in all 3 organizations.

 A Designated REALTOR® (DR) is defined as an individual that qualifies for REALTOR® membership and is also a Principal, Partner, Corporate Officer, or Branch Manager of a Real Estate firm.
-There is only one Designated REALTOR® per company, and he/she is responsible for paying dues for all licensed agents within the organization.
+There is only one Designated REALTOR® per company, and he/she is responsible for paying the membership fees for all actively licensed agents within the organization.

 Note for DRs: Fees must also be paid per licensed agent within the company.
 Paying fees on agents within an office does not automatically qualify them for membership; each agent must complete an application and fulfill all necessary requirements.

 An Affiliate is an individual who does not hold an active real estate license, but has interests in the real estate profession.
 Affiliates also hold membership with the Georgia Association of REALTORS® (GAR).

 The annual renewal rate of $400 includes membership both organizations.